linpeisensh/i2dl/projects/data/README.md

-this is from lfw_funneled and a 10-second video.
+this is from lfw_funneled and 10-second videos.